dutchwebworks/generator-dwwvagrant/app/templates/_README.md

 	hostname -I

-Thit will sometimes give you 2 IP address.
+This will sometimes give you 2 IP address.
 Usually it's the second IP address.
 Then close the SSH connection by running:

 	exit